apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ### <a name="how-many"></a> 4.9.
 How many symbolic runs do we have?

-Recall that, in theory, we had to explore billions of random executions with Hypothesis, see [Section 3.9](#pbt-explosion).
-This is due to that we had to randomly pick a rule to execute as well as its inputs.
+Recall that, in theory, we had to explore millions of random executions with Hypothesis, see [Section 3.8](#pbt-explosion).
+This is due to the fact that we had to randomly pick a rule to execute as well as its inputs.
 With symbolic simulation, we only have to randomly pick an action, and the rest is done by the solver.
 Hence, we can roughly estimate the number of different symbolic
 runs: